ongov/Transparency-Guidelines/README.md

 benefits of using data-driven technologies within government processes, programs and services through transparency.

-*We’re in the early days of bringing these guidelines to life.
+We’re in the early days of bringing these guidelines to life.
 We encourage you to adopt as much of the guidelines as possible, and to share your feedback with us.
-You can send us an email *<amy.bihari@ontario.ca>*, or see [CONTRIBUTING.md](https://github.com/ongov/Transparency-Guidelines/blob/master/CONTRIBUTING.md) for more details.*
+You can send us an email *<amy.bihari@ontario.ca>*, or see [CONTRIBUTING.md](https://github.com/ongov/Transparency-Guidelines/blob/master/CONTRIBUTING.md) for more details.

+You can also check out the [Alpha Principles of Ethical Use](https://github.com/ongov/Ontario-AI-Principles)

 Table of Contents
 ---------------------